Togaware DATA MINING

 Nomenclature

 Variables can be categoric or numeric.
 A categoric variable is one like eye colour and type of motor vehicle.
-Such variables take on a value from a fixed set of values (e.g., a colour, or passenger vehicle, utility, etc, or the common categorisations like low, medium, and high).
+Such variables take on a single value for a particular observation from a fixed set of values (e.g., a colour, or passenger vehicle, utility, etc, or the common categorisations like low, medium, and high).
 A numeric variable has values that are integers or real numbers, such as a persons age or weight, or their income or amount of money in the bank.
 Synonyms for categoric variable include nominal variable, qualitative variable and factor, while synonyms for numeric variable, include quantitative variable.

 Categoric variables are always discrete (i.e., can only take on specific values).
 Numeric variables can be discrete (integers) or continuous (real).